 Ensuring that the materials which we put into contact with foods will not contaminate the food has been the subject of a significant effort by regulators, particularly over the last 30–40 years.
-In this article Dr Alistair Irvine evaluates the three main routes to gaining FDA clearance and explain how the level of substance migration into foods and subsequent calculation of a dietary exposure estimate leads to the selection of an appropriate regulatory pathway.
+In this article Dr Alistair Irvine evaluates the three main routes to gaining FDA clearance, including food contact notifications (FCNs) and explain how the level of substance migration into foods and subsequent calculation of a dietary exposure estimate leads to the selection of an appropriate regulatory pathway.

 However, new food contact substances are continually being developed and existing food contact substances can find new uses which are not covered by existing approvals.
 The FDA has several options that can be used in these cases where formal approval is required.

 In the U.S., three principal options exist to gain formal FDA clearance for new food contact substances, which are not already regulated under a relevant part of the 21 CFR:

 The starting point in each of these routes is to determine the level of the food contact substance that migrates into foodstuffs.
 The FDA has described the protocols of how to carry this out very extensively in the Chemistry Guidelines of 2007.
 In essence, it is possible to assess migration in one of three ways:

 Each of these approaches has its own strengths and weaknesses.
 Although the measurement of migration is the most expensive of these options, it will lead to the lowest estimate of the level of the substance which passes into foods.
 This leads to a lower estimate of dietary exposure and can open up more regulatory options and also reduce the need for expensive toxicological tests.